General curves on algebraic surfaces: Free fibrations and general curves

-\begin{corollary} Assume that a general projective nonsingular connected curve $C$ of genus $g \ge 3$ can be embedded in a projective nonsingular non-ruled surface $Y$ as a member of a non-trivial linear system.
-Then a general pencil $\Lambda \subset |C|$ containing $C$ as a member defines a free fibration. \end{corollary}
+\begin{prop} Assume that $C$ is a general nonsingular curve of genus $g \ge 3$ moving in a positive dimensional linear system on a projective nonsingular surface $Y$.
+Then the following conditions are equivalent: \begin{description} \item[(i)] Each linear pencil $\Lambda\subset |C|$ containing $C$ as a member defines an isotrivial fibration. \item[(ii)] There is a linear pencil $\Lambda\subset |C|$ containing $C$ as a member which defines an isotrivial fibration.